felipemfb/felipemfb/README.md

 </div>

 ## About me
-Currently, I am in the 7th semester of my undergraduate degree, learning topics as machine learning, computer vision and software engineer.
+Currently, I am learning topics as machine learning, computer vision and software engineer.
 Also, I am developing my skills in other areas, for example...

 ## Languages that I speak
 <div style="display: inline_block">